Cycling the Col d’Aubisque via Col du Borderes and Col du Soulor

 This route to the top of Col d’Aubisque takes in Col des Borderes and Col du Solour first before the shorter ascent to the top of Col d’Aubisque.
 If you prefer to ride this climb from the Laruns side you can find the route here.

 Click here to see a list of all of our cycling routes available in the Pyrenees.
 We have mapped out 40 rides across five regions within the Pyrenees mountain range for you to explore.
 The routes incorporate all the famous cycling cols and have downloadable GPX files to help you with navigation.

 The first climb – Col des Borderes

-This ride takes you from Argeles Gazost to the small village of Saint Savin and great views of the mountains all around.
-The road is constantly uphill as you wind your way up through beautiful tree lined countryside beside a small stream.
+This ride takes you from Argeles Gazost to the small village of Saint-Savin and has great views of the mountains all around.
+The road is constantly uphill as you wind your way up through beautiful tree-lined countryside beside a small stream.
 The looming heights of the surrounding mountains are a good indication of what is to come.
-Once you reach the town of Estaing, take the turn to the right onto climb Col des Borderes.
+Once you reach the town of Estaing, take a turn to the right to climb Col des Borderes.
 From here the summit is 3kms up a short but very steep climb, before dropping down to the village of Arrens Marsous and the bottom of Col du Soulor.

-From the top of the Col du Soulor the road drops down to the Cirque du Litor, which is seemingly perched on the side of a cliff.
-Personally we think this is one of the most spectacular roads you could ever wish to ride.
+From the top of the Col du Soulor, the road drops down to the Cirque du Litor, which is seemingly perched on the side of a cliff.
+Personally, we think this is one of the most spectacular roads you could ever wish to ride.
 You will pass through two short tunnels before heading up to the top of the Col d’Aubisque.
-The actual climb of the Col d’Aubisque from this approach is not very long but don’t be misled by the average gradient of 4.6% as the final kms are much steeper.
+The actual climb of the Col d’Aubisque from this approach is not very long but don’t be misled by the average gradient of 4.6% as the final sections are much steeper.